 There are two calculators on our website for calculating a final settlement.
 You are also welcome to contact the Ombudsman Section

 at the Division of Workers Compensation.
 The staff there can walk you through the calculation, based on information provided.
 Remember, a settlement offer will not be made until the authorized physician releases you from care.

 I'm dissatisfied with the authorized treating physician.
 Can I seek a second opinion or see another provider for treatment?

 You may seek medical services from an unauthorized provider.
 The services of the provider can be sought without application or approval.
-There is a $500.00 limit for the medical treatment.
+There is a $500.00 limit for the medical treatment payable by the insurer if your claim is compensable.
 The unauthorized medical allowance

 cannot be used to obtain a second disability rating.

 There are some things I don't understand and I have further questions about workers compensation; does the Department of Labor have an office that can assist me?

 Yes, the Kansas Division of Workers Compensation provides assistance and information through the Ombudsman Section.
 You can contact